-Safety Goggles (and Face Shields, if instructed by your TA or lab staff): You must always wear appropriate and approved safety goggles (not safety glasses) in the laboratory, including the day of checkout.
-You must also come prepared with a mask and face shield.
+Safety Goggles: You must always wear appropriate and approved safety goggles (not safety glasses) in the laboratory, including the day of check-out.
 You will be dismissed from lab and lose all credit for an experiment or lose your opportunity to check out if you do not wear your safety equipment as required.
 Safety goggles may be purchased at the local bookstores or the chemistry storerooms.
 Goggles may be stored in your laboratory drawer in a plastic bag with your name.